marcusoftnet/marcusoftnet.github.io/_posts/2014-11-19-how-i-prepare-presentation.md

 Some people have asked me how I create presentations and I thought that it could be good idea to write it down for myself as well.
 Hopefully I will do more presentations... then I can use this.

-I don't consider myself an expert on desimomomooahahahaaa (sorry could not keep a straight face... ok - once again...) on design of slides nor do I have deep communication education.
+I don't consider myself an expert on design ... hahaha (sorry could not keep a straight face... ok - once again...) on design of slides nor do I have deep communication education.
 I have failed a lot though and I really enjoy doing presentation.
 Below works for me - your milage may vary.

 ### Strategy - introduction